 You could also hit a snag if you’re investing in debt and the loan goes into default.
 If that happens, it’s possible to lose everything you’ve put in if the crowdfunding platform you’re using isn’t able to recover what’s still owed on the balance.

-Real estate crowdfunding is a relatively new phenomenon which means it doesn’t have a lengthy track record yet as far as returns go.
+Real estate crowdfunding is a relatively new phenomenon which means it doesn’t have a lengthy track record of returns.
 While the industry as a whole sees it as promising, there’s no guarantee that you’re going to see a huge payoff.
-That being said, if you want to expand your portfolio to include real estate with a minimal investment, crowdfunding could be worth taking a look at.
+One potential alternative is to invest in an REIT exchange-traded fund (ETF), which also offers the opportunity to invest in real estate with low minimums and fees.
+But if you like the idea of truly getting in on the ground floor of a real estate investment without forking over a six-figure investment, real estate crowdfunding could be worth taking a look at.

 Photo credit: ©iStock.com/Ekely, ©iStock.com/Gabor Izso, ©iStock.com/Wavebreakmedia